WanjiruNdonga/AWS_Cloud_Quest_Chronicles/README.md

 Here's a peek at how it all went down:

 * **First Impressions of the Console:** Got acquainted with the AWS Management Console, the web interface where all the magic happens[cite: 24].
-It's bigger on the inside, like a tech-TARDIS!
+NGL, it felt a little intimidating at first!
   *![AWS Console Overview Screenshot](images/AWS%20Console.png "My first look at the AWS Console")* *My first login to the AWS Cloud Quest lab account.
 Ready to rumble!*